Nivekhu/ClientSide-Marathon/README.md

 Marathon Design Portion:
 	Finished the base HTML Skeleton <br>
 	Finished the base CSS <br>
-		Added a mouseover event for each group tabs to easily view content - FOR TESTING PURPOSES
+            -Added a mouseover event for each group tabs to easily view content - FOR TESTING PURPOSES